 Co-leader Rickie Fowler is determined to stay out of the fast lane in his pursuit of a green jacket as he slows things down at the Masters.

-He carded Friday's lowest round —a 5-under-par 67 —to earn a share of thelead through 36 holes in Georgia.
+He carded Friday's lowest round - a five-under-par 67 - to earn a share of the lead through 36 holes in Georgia.

 "So the more that I can slow down thoughts, my walking, and make sure that I kind of think through everything and not get too quick out there, that's one of my keys."